 - Destination Ship's next destination port (limited to 20 characters).
 When destinations are defined in "Destination Table Setting" (see 4.11.9), user can set the Destination by clicking on FUNC button.
-Each time when the FUNC button is pressed, the Destination displayed will rotate in the order from Column 1 to Column 10 as configured in the table. - ETA Estimated time / date of arrival at destination (using UTC time) - Cargo use the scroll wheel to select the suitable status from the list - Navigational status use the scroll wheel to select the suitable status from the list - Person the number of person on board - Draught Maximum present static draught to the nearest 1/10th of a meter
+Each time when the FUNC button is pressed, the Destination displayed will rotate in the order from Column 1 to Column 10 as configured in the table. - ETA Estimated time / date of arrival at destination (using UTC time) - Ship Type use the scroll wheel to select the type of vessel from the list. - Cargo use the scroll wheel to select the suitable status from the list.
+When "Other" of Ship Type setting is selected, Set Ship And CARGO Type will show up on screen instead of CARGO, user can enter a pre-defined number of "Ship And CARGO Type" into it. - Navigational status use the scroll wheel to select the suitable status from the list - Person the number of person on board - Draught Maximum present static draught to the nearest 1/10th of a meter